 Commemorate the 14,000 Australian soldiers that held out against repeated German attacks in the Libyan port of Tobruk in WWII from 10 April in 1941 – and in particular, the “Rats of Tobruk” – by:

-- visiting the Australian War Memorial in Canberra and checking out the displays in relation to Tobruk and other pivotal WWII battles
+- if you are in/near Canberra, visiting the Australian War Memorial and checking out the displays in relation to Tobruk and other pivotal WWII battles Australia was heavily involved in

 - honouring our fallen defending our values and way of life